 Youzi (有子), or Zi Ruo (子若) or You Ruo (有若) to use his courtesy and given names, was regarded for a short period after the death of Confucius as his spiritual heir – mainly, it seems, because he bore a remarkable physical resemblance to the sage.

-However, while Youzi’s looks may have been similar to those of Confucius, his talents came nowhere near to matching those of the sage, and he soon lost the confidence of the other disciples.
+However, while Youzi’s looks may have been similar to those of Confucius, his talents came nowhere near to matching those of the sage, and he soon lost the confidence of the other followers.

-Youzi said: “A man who respects his parents and elders is not likely to question the authority of his superiors.
+Youzi said: “A man who practices filial and fraternal devotion is unlikely to question the authority of his superiors.
 Such a man will never provoke disorder.
-A leader focuses on the fundamentals; once these are established the Way appears.
-Respect for parents and elders constitutes the essence of goodness.”
+A leader focuses on the root; once this takes hold the way appears.
+Filial and fraternal devotion is the root of goodness.”

-Youzi said: “When practicing the rites, harmony is the key.
-This is what made the Way of the ancient kings so beautiful and inspired their every action, no matter how great or small.
-But they also knew where to draw the line, recognizing that if harmony is not governed by the rites everything will fall out of balance.”
+Youzi said: “When practicing ritual, harmony matters most.
+This is what made the way of the ancient kings so admirable and inspired their every action, no matter how great or small.
+But they also knew where to draw the line: seeking harmony for its own sake without it being regulated by ritual won’t work.”